-Article 19 - The Disciplinary Board
+Article 19 - Disciplinary Committee

-- The Board of Governors imposes the penalty in the absence of student representatives, or archives the proceedings within 30 days of receipt of the Disciplinary Board’s opinion, in accordance with the binding opinion.
+- The Board of Governors imposes the penalty in the absence of student representatives, or archives the proceedings within 30 days of receipt of the Disciplinary Committee’s opinion, in accordance with the binding opinion.

 Section II - Advisory and guarantee bodies

 - The Student Assembly is a collegiate body representing the students enrolled in Bachelor's and Master's Degree programmes.
 It has an advisory role and is a consultative body of the Academic Senate and the Board of Governors.